-In November 2020, California Institute for Regenerative Medicine ("CIRM") awarded the Company \$2.3 million in support of the research project related to a monoclonal antibody that depletes blood stem cells and enables chemotherapy-free transplants.
-The award was payable to the Company upon achievement of milestones over the next three years that were primarily based on patient enrollment in the Company's clinical trials.
-CIRM may could permanently cease disbursements if milestones are not met within four months of the scheduled completion date.
+In November 2020, California Institute for Regenerative Medicine ("CIRM") awarded the Company \$ 2.3 million in support of the research project related to a monoclonal antibody that depletes blood stem cells and enables chemotherapy-free transplants.
+The award is payable to the Company upon achievement of milestones that are primarily based on patient enrollment in the Company's clinical trials.
+CIRM could permanently cease disbursements if milestones are not met within four months of the scheduled completion date.
 Additionally, if CIRM determines, in its sole discretion, that the Company has not complied with the terms and conditions of the grant, CIRM may suspend or permanently cease disbursements.
 Funds received under this grant may only be used for allowable project costs specifically identified with the CIRM-funded project.
 Such costs can include, but are not limited to, salary for personnel, itemized supplies, consultants, and itemized clinical study costs.
 Under the terms of the grant, both CIRM and the Company will co-fund the research project and the amount of the Company's co-funding requirement is predetermined as a part of the award.
 Under the terms of the CIRM grant, the Company is obligated to pay royalties and licensing fees based on 0.1% of net sales of CIRM-funded product candidates or CIRM-funded technology per \$1.0 million of CIRM grant.
 As an alternative to revenue sharing, the Company has the option to convert the award to a loan.
 In the event the Company exercises its right to convert the award to a loan, it would be obligated to repay the loan within ten business days of making such election.
 Repayment amounts vary dependent on when the award is converted to a loan, ranging from 60% of the award granted to amounts received plus interest at the rate of the three-month LIBOR rate plus 25% per annum.
 Since the Company may be required to repay some or all of the amounts awarded by CIRM, the Company accounted for this award as a liability.
 Given the uncertainty in amounts due upon repayment, the Company has recorded amounts received without any discount or interest recorded, and upon determination of amounts that would become due, the Company will adjust accordingly.
 In the absence of explicit U.S. GAAP guidance on contributions received by business entities from government entities, the Company has applied to the CIRM grant the recognition and measurement guidance in Accounting Standards Codification Topic 958-605 by analogy.
-The Company has received an aggregate of \$2.3 million from CIRM through September 30, 2023 March 31, 2024, of which \$0.7 million was received during the nine months year ended September 30, 2023 December 31, 2023.
-As of September 30, 2023 March 31, 2024, \$50,000 is available for future distribution to the Company under the grant upon the achievement of a future milestone.
+The Company has received an aggregate of \$2.3 million from CIRM through September 30, 2024, of which \$ 0.7 million was received during the year ended December 31, 2023.
+As of September 30, 2024, \$50,000 is available for future distribution to the Company under the grant upon the achievement of a future milestone.
+As of September 30, 2024 and December 31, 2023, the amount of CIRM grant received of \$2.3 million is included in other non-current liabilities in the condensed consolidated balance sheets.